-What's the difference between studio monitors and Hi-Fi bookshelf speakers?
+What's the difference between Studio Monitors and Hi-Fi Bookshelf Speakers?

-There are many myths and misconceptions about the differences between bookshelf-style studio monitors and Hi-Fi speakers.
-While on the surface they look the same visually, there is a huge difference in terms of the sound quality, input/output connectivity and their intended usage or application.
+There are many myths and misconceptions about the difference between Bookshelf-style Studio Monitors Speakers and Hi-Fi speakers.
+While on the surface they look the same visually, there is a huge difference; in terms of sound quality, input/output connectivity, and their intended usage or application.

-Studio monitors are designed for professional audio production in commercial or home studios, where accurate sound reproduction is crucial for mixing.
-Bookshelf-style high-fidelity speakers are designed for general purpose home listening with a focus on a pleasant audio listening experience, wider coverage area and higher sound output.
+Studio monitors are designed for professional audio production in commercial or home studios, where accurate sound reproduction is crucial for recording or mixing.
+They produce a flat frequency response to playback the audio recording exactly, as intended, minus any colouration to the sound.

-- Studio Monitors are known as reference monitors or near field monitors.
+|Studio Monitors (also known as reference monitors or near field monitors)||

 Home Hi-Fi Speakers

-- They have a slightly coloured or brighter output which is aimed to make all your music and movies sound pleasant and exciting.
-In simple words, they are made for multipurpose listening in homes.|
+|Usually powered with built-in audio amplification and mostly sport a two-way or three-way designs.||Have a slightly coloured or brighter output which is aimed to make all your music and movies sound pleasant and exciting.
+Best fit for multipurpose listening in homes.|

-- Hi-Fi speakers are mostly passive which means they require an external amplifier or receiver to reproduce sound.|
+|They have professional-grade balanced input connectors such as XLR, ¼” Jack, or RCA.||They are mostly passive which means they require an external amplifier or receiver to reproduce sound.|

 |They may also have advanced controls built-in to alter the speaker's output based on the room's acoustics.||These models usually sport binding post, banana plugs, pin plug or spade lugs as input connectors.|